Dr. Chao Chen's Research Team

 “Exploring the Scalability of Distributed

-Computing Networks” at the 25th Annual Student Research and
+Computing Networks” at the 25th PFW Annual Student Research and

 Creative Endeavor Symposium (April 2022) placed 3rd in the Undergraduate category.